MicrosoftDocs/cpp-docs/docs/parallel/openmp/3-run-time-library-functions.md

 int omp_get_dynamic(void);
 ```

 If the implementation doesn't implement dynamic adjustment of the number of threads, this function always returns 0.

-#### Microsoft specific

-The current support of `omp_get_dynamic` and `omp_set_dynamic` is as follows:

-- A zero-valued input parameter disables multi-threading and nesting.
-- A non-zero input parameter means to use the current number of threads.
-The current number of threads can be the default value or can be user-defined by calling `omp_set_num_threads` or by setting an environment variable.
+For more information, see [omp_set_dynamic](#317-omp_set_dynamic-function).

 #### Cross-references